 Eisenhower National Historic Site is the home and farm of General and President Dwight D. Eisenhower.
 Located adjacent to the Gettysburg Battlefield, the farm served the President as a weekend retreat and a meeting place for world leaders.
 With its peaceful setting and view of South Mountain, it was a much needed respite from Washington and a backdrop for efforts to reduce Cold War tensions.

 Ike, Gettysburg, and the Cold War

-Become a Junior Secret Service Agent!
+Become a Junior Secret Service Agent

-Become a JSS agent by completing the Junior Secret Service Training Manual.
-New agents are awarded a badge and certificate!
-The manual is now on-line!Read More
+Become a JSS Agent by completing the Jr. Secret Service Training Manual and earn a badge and certificate.
+Available on-line!